A Penetration Test is a friendly attack on your company’s information systems.

 Our Penetration Tests are based upon the level of access you give us to your systems.
 They run from ‘Black Box’ testing, where we have minimal knowledge of your systems, to ‘White Box’ testing, where we are given a high level of knowledge and access, and ‘Grey Box’ testing, which as the name suggests, is a blend of both.
 For companies that are looking to acquire another company, we also offer ‘Blind Black Box’ testing, which provides an assessment of the target company’s Cyber Security situation.

-In a Black Box test, we have no knowledge to any of your internal information structures and are not given access to your applications or network.
-This test is the most similar to a real-world malicious attack, and usually requires significant time (as we need to attempt many attack methods to ensure none of them work), and deeper vulnerabilities may not be found or exploited during the time-frame of the test.
+In a Black Box test, we have no knowledge of any of your internal information structures and are not given access to your applications or network.
+This test is the most similar to a real-world malicious attack and usually requires significant time (as we need to attempt many attack methods to ensure none of them works), and deeper vulnerabilities may not be found or exploited during the time frame of the test.

 This type of penetration test is comprehensive as both internal and external vulnerabilities are identified, assessed and prioritised from a ‘behind closed doors’ perspective that is not available to most hackers.

 Grey Box Penetration Testing

 In a Grey Box test, our team replicates the activities that a hacker would undertake after they have penetrated your security perimeter and has internal access to your network.
 You provide us with some background information such as network infrastructure maps, application flow charts and low-level credentials, which allows for much more streamlined and efficient testing, saving time and money.